Praneeth2k/Praneeth2k/README.md

 I have also done a special project with Samsung which involves ML, NL training and API calls.
 Please do check it out [here](https://github.com/Praneeth2k/Bixby-Zomato-capsule-Samsung).

-I am currently working on a website which helps colleges and schools make timetables.
-Check out - www.makemytimetable.com.

 <!--
 **Praneeth2k/Praneeth2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.